-In Mexican cooking, Rajas is a combination of sauteed chilies, onions and cheese stuffed in a corn tortilla.
-Rajas tacos are hearty little hand held delights that I love and I thought I would try my best to duplicate those flavors using similar ingredients with the addition of some chicken in this recipe.
+In Mexican cooking, rajas is a combination of sauteed chilies, onions and cheese usually stuffed into a corn tortilla or large roasted pepper.
+Rajas Tacos are hand held portable Mexican fare that you see in more authentic restaurants and taco trucks.
+I enjoy rajas so much – I thought I would try my best to duplicate these flavors, using similar ingredients, but with the addition of chicken and no tortilla, for a lighter touch.

 1 1/2 cups cooked chicken, diced

 2 cups mushrooms, button or crimini – sliced

 1 head butter lettuce – washed and dried

 1. On stove top over an open flame, or under the broiler – roast chilies on high heat until blistered.
 Place chilies in a bag and seal, for 8 minutes.
 To remove skin, gently scrape charred skin from chilies, using a knife.
 Chop chilies into a medium dice.

 2. In a saute pan, add 1 tablespoon of olive oil and place over medium-high heat.
 Add onions and mushrooms to pan and saute for 4 minutes.
 Add chicken and peppers to mushroom mixture, and continuing cooking for 3 minutes.

 3. Add juice of 1 lime, 1/2 teaspoon of salt and 1/4 teaspoon of pepper to filling, stir to combine.
 Separate butter lettuce leaves and dollop a large scoop of chicken rajas filling on top of each leaf.
 If leaves are small, you can double-up to support weight of filling.
 Add a spoonful of guacamole and a dash of hot sauce to each cup, if desired.
 Quarter additional lime and serve along side each cup.
 Enjoy!